what to expect after back pain

 Here is a visual diagram of the spine:

-Between each vertebrate, there is a intervertebral disc.
+Between each vertebra, there is a intervertebral disc.
 These discs make it possible in particular to separate the vertebrae from the spine, in addition to providing shock absorption and mobility to the back.

-The juxtaposition of vertebrae comprises a free space of cylindrical shape.
-This is where the spinal cord, this nervous structure which constitutes in a way the extension of the brain all along the spinal column.
+The juxtaposition of vertebrae includes a free space of cylindrical shape.
+This is where the spinal cord passes, this nervous structure which constitutes a sort of extension of the brain all along the spine.

 Muscles